What is an email list cleaning tool?

 Accuracy guarantees and compliance

 Verification accuracy varies by provider and verification method.
 No tool catches every invalid address.
-Catch-all servers, for example, accept all incoming mail regardless of whether the specific mailbox exists, which means SMTP verification cannot confirm individual mailbox validity for those domains.
-Platforms that offer confidence scoring for catch-all addresses provide more actionable guidance than those that simply flag them as unknown.
+Catch-all domains, which accept all incoming mail regardless of whether the specific mailbox exists, are a known gray zone in B2B verification.
+No tool can confirm individual mailbox validity for catch-all domains through standard SMTP methods; look for platforms that offer confidence scoring for catch-all addresses rather than simply flagging them as unknown.

 SOC 2 Type II certification confirms the vendor maintains security controls for data handling.
 A thorough privacy compliance strategy requires vetting these certifications carefully before sharing contact data with any third-party processor.
 GDPR compliance matters for any vendor processing contact data from European residents, and CCPA compliance applies to California residents.
 Review data retention policies to understand how long the vendor stores your list data after verification completes.